jpasqua/FauxMac/Instructions.md

 * **Prepare Raspberry Pi OS**.
 Create an image of the Raspberry Pi OS that is appropriate for your Pi.
 Don't use the Lite version - you'll need the window system installed.
 I used the latest OS release as of July 2024, Bookworm.
 Boot the OS.
 * **Adjust Screen Settings**: The display board comes with a control board with several buttons.
 The boards are connected to one another through a fairly flat 6-wire cable.
 You won't be using the control board in normal operation, but you may wish to connect it during initial setup to adjust things like input source, brightness, etc. After that you can remove the control board and cable and only reattach it if needed.
 * **Flip the display orientation**.
 Because of the placement of ports on the display, it must be mounted upside down in the case.
-This means that the displayed images need to be inverted.
+This means that the display orientation needs to be flipped 180&deg;.
 This is accomplished using the Screen Preferences in the Raspberry Pi desktop.
 Selected the inverted option.

 	[<img src="images/SW/ScrPrefs.png" width="256">](images/SW/ScrPrefs.png)
 	[<img src="images/SW/Inverted.png" width="256">](images/SW/Inverted.png)